 Top priorities and common challenges for market leaders 2018

-As you already know, most marketing managers has bought into the need for speed when it comes to change and are actively working to meet their customers digitally.
+As you already know, most marketing managers have bought into the need for speed when it comes to change and are actively working to meet their customers digitally.
 But what are market leaders’ top priorities 2018 when it comes to marketing technology investments?
 And their biggest challenges?

 Wiraya and Odyssey, suppliers in Martech, have interviewed market leaders in a variety of industries to investigate this.
 The insights from the interviews have been compiled in the report Martech 2018.

 1. Cooperation across the organisation

 Working together across business functions is the only way forward since the development of an efficient customer journey relies on several departments across the organisation.

 Marketing leaders are collaborative and they list broad cooperation across organisational boundaries as one of the top success factors to create the best customer experience.
 Focussing on the customer is today an absolute necessity.